SapitoSucio/froggo-guides/docs/script_commands.md

 different images depending on the direction you look from, so for some facing will be meaningless.
 Facings are counted counterclockwise in increments of 45 degrees, where `0` means facing towards the top of the map.
-(So to turn the sprite towards the bottom of the map, you use facing 4, and to make it look southeast it's facing 5.)
+(So to turn the sprite towards the bottom of the map, you use facing 4, and to make it look southeast It's facing 5.)

 `<state>` works like the warp `<state>` defined above, but for NPCs.

 Sprite ID is the sprite number or constant used to display this particular NPC.

-You may also use a monster's ID instead to display a monster sprite for this NPC.
+You may also use a monster`s ID instead to display a monster sprite for this NPC.

-It is possible to use a job sprite as well, but you must first define it as a monster sprite in '`mob_avail.yml`', a full description on how to do this is not in the scope of this manual.
+It is possible to use a job sprite as well, but you must first define it as a monster sprite in ``mob_avail.yml``, a full description on how to do this is not in the scope of this manual.

-A '`-1`' Sprite ID will make the NPC invisible (and unclickable).
+A ``-1`` Sprite ID will make the NPC invisible (and unclickable).

-A '`111`' Sprite ID will make an NPC which does not have a sprite, but is still clickable, which is useful if you want to make a clickable object of the 3D terrain.
+A ``111`` Sprite ID will make an NPC which does not have a sprite, but is still clickable, which is useful if you want to make a clickable object of the 3D terrain.

 `TriggerX` and `triggerY`, if given, will define an area, centered on NPC and spanning triggerX cells in every direction across X and triggerY in every direction across Y. Walking into that area will trigger the NPC.
-If no '`OnTouch`:' special label is present in the NPC code, the execution will start from the beginning of the script, otherwise, it will start from the 'OnTouch:' label.
-Monsters can also trigger the NPC, though the label '`OnTouchNPC`:' is used in this case.
+If no ``OnTouch`:` special label is present in the NPC code, the execution will start from the beginning of the script, otherwise, it will start from the `OnTouch:` label.
+Monsters can also trigger the NPC, though the label ``OnTouchNPC`:` is used in this case.

 The code part is the script code that will execute whenever the NPC is triggered.
 It may contain commands and function calls, descriptions of which